Virginia Vote Reports

 Family Life Education Transparency

-HB789 Family Life Education Transparency (Passed 50 of 49 on 2/15/2022).
 Allows parents to review school curriculum regarding public school family life and health classes.

 -